Skip to main content

 16 June, 6.30-7.45pm

-Join us for an in-conversation with art historians Olivia Meehan and Rebecca Birrell on the theme of flower paintings and Modernism with Assistant Curator Meg Breckell.
 The event accompanies our current exhibition Handpicked: Painting Flowers from 1900 to Today.

-Book Now £12 (£9 Friends, £6 students and Open House Community card holders), booking required
+This event has passed. £12 (£9 Friends, £6 students and Open House Community card holders), booking required

 About the Speakers

-Rebecca Birrell is an art historian, writer and curator.
+Dr Rebecca Birrell is an art historian, writer and curator.
 Her first book, This Dark Country: Women Artists, Still Life and Intimacy in the Early 20th Century was published by Bloomsbury in 2021.
 Her second book, a novel, Venus, Vanishing, will be published by Picador in the UK and Henry Holt & Company in the US in 2026.
 She has occupied curatorial positions at the Charleston Trust, the British Museum and the Jewish Museum.

 About the Exhibition